johnpuddephatt/hidinginplainsight/src/cinemas/majestic-cinema.md

   conducted by Francois Grandpierre.
 Its dome was 84 feet, larger than the dome of St Paul's Cathedral in London.
-The cinema changed hands several times while it was open, but in 1969 it was closed by the Rank Organisation (who had bought the Gaumont-British chani in 1941) and the building was transformed into Majestic Bingo.
+The cinema changed hands several times while it was open, but in 1969 it was closed by the Rank Organisation (who had bought the Gaumont-British chain in 1941) and the building was transformed into Majestic Bingo.